envoyproxy/examples/datadog-tracing/example.rst

 Step 1: Build the sandbox
 *************************

-Change directory to ``examples/datadog-tracing`` in the Envoy repository.

-To build this sandbox example, and start the example services run the following commands:
+Change to the ``datadog-tracing`` directory, and start the containers, with the following commands:

 .. code-block:: console

     $ pwd
-    envoy/examples/datadog-tracing
+    examples/datadog-tracing
     $ export DD_API_KEY=<YOUR_API_KEY>
     $ docker compose pull
     $ docker compose up --build -d